 Review Summary: An exercise in excess.

-From a technical standpoint, at least in terms of the guitar playing, these guys will win marks with fans of speed, but ultimately lose out in the eyes of those who are fans of intricacy or melody.
-While around half this record is played at well into the high 200s, even 300s in terms of beats per minute, speed can only compensate so much for the lack of memorable riffs.
-When the lead guitar comes to the forefront, you’re almost invariably greeted with sweep picking or arpeggio riffs, leaving you with an uncomfortable craving for something a little more interesting.
-When something that resembles a decent riff manages to trickle its way into a track, it’s so low on the mix that the vocals and drumming (particularly the bass triggers and cymbals) drown it out so that it’s almost impossible to hear it, then once you think you’ve gotten it figured out, it’s gone.
+is an exercise in excess, riddled with inhumanly paced instrumentation and some of the most insane drumming in the genre.
+These guys obviously aren’t trying to rewrite the extreme music rulebook, they’re merely having fun seeing what happens when you take a genre like deathcore and take it to a level bordering on absurdity.
+The attitude they’ve taken towards writing the record means that it is ultimately devoid of structure, with no sequence bearing much resemblance to the one that preceded it.
+From a technical standpoint, at least in terms of the guitar playing, these guys will win marks with fans of speed, but lose out in the eyes of those who are fans of intricacy or melody.
+While a sizeable chunk of this is played at well into the 200s, even 300s in terms of beats per minute, speed can only compensate so much for the lack of memorable riffs.
+When the lead guitar comes to the forefront, you’re almost invariably greeted with dweedle-dee sweeping, leaving you with an uncomfortable craving for something a little more interesting.
+When something that resembles a decent riff manages to trickle its way into a track, it’s so low on the mix that the vocals and drumming (particularly the kick drum) drown it out so that it’s almost impossible to hear it, then once you think you’ve gotten it figured out, it’s gone.